-Best surge protector
+Best surge protector: Reviews and buying advice

 If you don’t care about power being cut off and want a low-clamping voltage (330V on all legs), our top pick is the very flexible and adaptable Belkin 12-Outlet PivotPlug Surge Protector (BP112230-08), which has an eight-foot cord and both protection and ground-vault indicators.

-Best at powering-off when it can no longer provide protection: Tripp Lite TLP1208TELTV
+Best at powering-off when it can no longer provide protection: Tripp Lite TLP1008TEL

-The best surge protector that automatically cuts power when protection fails is the Tripp Lite’s TLP1208TELTV, a 12-outlet model that lacks fancy features such as pivoting plugs and won’t accommodate as many wall warts as some other protectors we’ve reviewed, but it’s just $30 and it has the right clamping specs, too.
+The best surge protector that automatically cuts power when protection fails is the very affordably price Tripp Lite TLP1008TL.
+It's a 10-outlet model that lacks fancy features such as pivoting plugs, and it won’t accommodate as many wall warts as some other protectors we’ve reviewed, but it has the right clamping specs and it costs just $25.

 Runner-up surge protector: APC SurgeArrest

-Note: Editors' note: This story was updated on May 17, 2018 to add our review of the Tripp Lite TLP1008TEL.
-It is now our top recommendation for a surge suppressor that stops supplying power to its outlets once it can no long protect connected devices from power surges.